sandhu090/bmpFileParserandEditor/README.md

 This is a simple Tkinter GUI tool written in Python that allows you to:

 Open and display BMP files (1-bit, 4-bit, 8-bit, and 24-bit BMPs)
+(using parser coded by hand)

-Toggle color channels (Red, Green, Blue) on and off
+Toggle color channels (Red, Green, Blue) on and off (adjusted by directly changing pixel values)

 Adjust image brightness
+(adjusted by directly changing pixel values)

 Scale (resize) the image
+(adjusted direcly by estimating nearest value to orignal with scale porportions)

 Save the modified image back as a BMP file
+(using pillow library)

 Features
 ✅ Open BMP Files: Supports 1-bit, 4-bit, 8-bit, and 24-bit BMP formats.